vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics Messages/3 Collision Matrix 2D.md

 ## Collision matrix (2D)

 If your two colliders don't match in the matrix you **will not** get collision messages.
+If you're trying to receive events that don't match, consider using a [Trigger](3%20Trigger%20Matrix%202D.md) event instead, note that they have [different method signatures](2%20Trigger%20Messages%202D.md).

+^^^
 +-------------------------------+--------+-----------+---------------------+----------------+-------------------+-----------------------------+
 |                               | Static | Rigidbody | Kinematic Rigidbody | Static Trigger | Rigidbody Trigger | Kinematic Rigidbody Trigger |
 +===============================+========+===========+=====================+================+===================+=============================+